ejmarine/Microsoft-Login-Spoof/README.md

 # Microsoft Login Spoof
- Retooled version of Microsoft's login page that can be used in controlled phishin exercises
+Retooled version of Microsoft's login page that can be used in controlled phishing exercises

+Intended solely for use in employee training

 ## Overview